IanWold/Metalsharp/Metalsharp.Documentation/quickstart.md

 ### Metadata

-*Metadata* is data associated with a file that does not belong in the text of the file.
-Each `MetalsharpFile` has a `Dictionary<string, object>` property called `Metadata` to store metadata records. `MetalsharpProject` also has a `Metadata` property to store metadata for the whole project.
+*Metadata* is data associated with a file that isn't part of the file's own text.
+Every `MetalsharpFile` has a `Dictionary<string, object>` property called `Metadata`, and `MetalsharpProject` has a `Metadata` property of its own for metadata that applies to the whole project.

-`MetalsharpProject.Meta` allows you to create metadata for the project:
+`MetalsharpProject.Meta` lets you set project-level metadata:

 ```c#
 .Meta("my metadata", "hello!")
 ```

-The `Frontmatter` plugin parses each file's frontmatter from its text and insert it into the file's metadata.
+The `Frontmatter` plugin parses each file's YAML or JSON frontmatter out of its text and merges it into that file's metadata:

 ```c#
 .UseFrontmatter()